diogoveirospro/lei-24-s2-1dg-g072/docs/sprintA/us005/01.requirements-engineering/Readme.md

 ### 1.7 Other Relevant Remarks

-* The GRH can change the team's recommendation and will be notified if none of the members have the necessary skills to carry out the task.
+* The HRM can change the team's recommendation and will be notified if none of the members have the necessary skills to carry out the task.